MrEminent42/casamico/README.md

-This is a Cal Poly CSC 308/309 project and is intended to comply with all standard software engineering practices.
+This is a Cal Poly CSC 308/309 project and is intended to comply with standard software engineering practices.
 # casamico
 A task tracker for your house!
+You can see the deployed (live) version of the website here: https://casamico.netlify.app/

 ## Contributing

 1. Clone this repo locally

 2. Install NodeJS and NPM, LTS version 18.18.0: https://nodejs.org/en/download

 3. In this repo's directory, run `npm i` to install all the required packages associated with this project

-4. In this repo's directory, run `npm start` to start the program
+4. In this repo's directory, run `npm start` to start the program and run the website.
+You can access it at `http://localhost:3000`.

-5. Make & checkout to a feature branch with `git branch feature-branch name` and `git checkout feature-branch-name`
+5. Make & checkout to a feature branch with `git branch feature-branch-name` and `git checkout feature-branch-name`

 6. Make your changes